seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Run the Code!
 -------------

 Now we're ready to run some code!
-Let's use stack to fire up ghci, which is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
+Let's use stack to fire up GHCI: the Haskell [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

     $ stack ghci
     Configuring GHCi with the following packages: my-project